icedpygui/iced_divider/README.md

 * The message routine is simple, see examples, and is esssentially the same for all situations.
 * Make a table easily, you have full control of the content and styling.
 * Tables can have headers or footers, no restrictions.
+* Note on padding:
+    Padding cannot be used on the outer container in the stack because the divider can't detect whether padding is used causing alignment issues.
+Therefore, place the stack in a container and apply padding as needed.